NickSchweitzer/TextSerializer/Docs/Reference/TheCodingMonkey.Serialization.Utilities/ParsingHelper/ParseIniLine.md

 ## Return Value

-A Tuple which contains the parsed line: Item1 - [`IniLineType`](../../TheCodingMonkey.Serialization/IniLineType.md) for this line Item2 - For Blank Line, null.
+A Tuple which contains the parsed line: LineType - [`IniLineType`](../../TheCodingMonkey.Serialization/IniLineType.md) for this line Key - For Blank Line, null.
 For Comment and Item, trimmed text.
 For KeyValuePair, the trimmed Key.
-Item3 - For KeyValuePair, the trimmed value.
+Value - For KeyValuePair, the trimmed value.
 For all others null.

 ## See Also